BlasBenito/distantia/cran-comments.md

 Non-standard file/directory found at top level:
   ‘cran-comments.md’

-I added the file to .Rbuildignore
+I added the file correctly to .Rbuildignore

 ## Second Resubmission

 This is a resubmission.
 Second submission failed because win-builder checks found that the field "License" was missing from the DESCRIPTION file.
 I have added the string "License: GPL (>= 2)" to DESCRIPTION.

+## Third Resubmission

+Fixed minor things in the DESCRIPTION file, replaced dontrun with donttest.